Mermaid of Zennor: Literature

+Poems based on the legend have been written by Vernon Watkins, Charles Causley, and John Heath-Stubbs.

 Craig Weatherhill wrote the Mermaid of Zennor into his novel Seat of Storms (Tabb House, 1997), giving her the name Azenor, as the previous tellings never name her.

-The Mermaid of Zennor is a poem by Charles Causley, published (with further content about the legend) in a book of the same or a similar title -- some early editions are called 'The Merrymaid of Zennor'.
-It is illustrated by Michael Foreman;

 Eileen Moloney published a book of the same title, illustrated by Maise Meiklejohn in 1946.

-The legend is linked to St. Senara in Sue Monk Kidd's, The Mermaid Chair, which was adapted into a movie in 2006.
+The legend is linked to Saint Senara in Sue Monk Kidd's The Mermaid Chair, which was adapted into a movie for Lifetime in 2006.
+Kidd's novel has brought increased attention to the original folklore, particularly from a New Age perspective.

+In the 1948 movie Miranda the titular character is a mermaid named Miranda Trewella, who is found at Pendour Cove, details evidently inspired by the Mermaid of Zennor.

 British writer Helen Dunmore was inspired in part by the Mermaid of Zennor when writing her Ingo Chronicles.
 The first book of the series, Ingo, published in 2005, begins with the story of the mermaid and the main story line is loosely based around the legend.

-British Folk singer Seth Lakeman wrote a song called "Closing Hymn" about the Mermaid of Zennor.
+Music

+The legend is the subject of the 1980 song "Mermaid" by Cornish folk singer Brenda Wootton, recorded for her 1980 album Boy Jan ...
+Cornishman.

 2011 saw the premiere of composer Leo Geyer and poet Martin Kratz's modern retelling of the legend in a chamber opera, which was described by The Times as "imaginative and beautifully shaped" in its second production by Constella OperaBallet at the Tête à Tête Opera Festival 2012.

 In 2012 the legend was adapted by Paul Drayton for an opera commissioned by the Cornish company Duchy Opera.

-In 2014 indie band The Hit Parade released their album Cornish Pop Songs featuring the song "Zennor Mermaid."
-In a curious twist, the local arts writer who interviewed Hit Parade founder Julian Henry for The Cornishman was named "Lee Trewhela."

 In 2014 singer/songwriter Martha Tilston released her album The Sea featuring the song "Mermaid of Zennor".

 2015 saw the premier of "The Mermaid of Zennor" by Philip Harper, a work for brass band.
 Commissioned for the Cornwall Youth Brass Band, it was chosen for the National Brass Band Championship regionals in the same year (second section).

-2020 - Cornish Folk singer Hazel Simmons releases song "The Mermaid of Zennor" based on the legend.

-In 2021 English singer-songwriter Paul William Gibson released "The Mermaid of Zennor", an adaptation of the legend told from the perspective of Mathey Trewella.

-In the movie Miranda (1948 film) the main character, Miranda Trewella, says that she is the great-granddaughter of the Mermaid of Zennor.